 The Designated Safeguarding Lead will not disclose to a parent any information held on a child if this would put the child at risk of significant harm.
 In such circumstances, advice will be sought from Children’s Social Care.

-If a child moves from our school, the Designated Safeguarding Lead will ensure child protection records are forwarded on to the Designated Safeguarding Lead at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
+If a child moves from the school, the Designated Safeguarding Lead will ensure safeguarding records are forwarded on to the Designated Safeguarding Lead at the new school, with due regard to their confidential nature and in line with current government guidance on the transfer of such records.
 Direct contact between the two schools may be necessary, especially on transfer from primary to secondary schools.
-We will record where and to whom the records have been passed and the date.
+The school will record where and to whom the records have been passed and the date.

 If sending by post, children’s records will be sent by “Special/Recorded Delivery”.
 For audit purposes, a note of all children’s records transferred or received should be kept in either paper or electronic format.
 This will include the child’s name, date of birth, where and to whom the records have been sent and the date sent and/or received.